kubevirt/kubevirt/SECURITY.md

 page.

 ## Security Team

-The security team currently consists of the Maintainers of Kubevirt.
+The security team currently consists of the Maintainers of KubeVirt and is supported by security teams of involved vendors.

+List of involved vendor security teams:
+- Red Hat <secalert@redhat.com>